Ah2022/AI_Powered_Code_Reviewer/README.md

 ## How It Works

-1. Pattern-based analysis: First pass uses regex patterns to identify common C++ issues
+1. Pattern-based analysis: First pass uses regex patterns to identify common C++ issues.
-2. AI-powered analysis: OpenAI's GPT model analyzes the full code to find additional issues
+2. AI-powered analysis: OpenAI's GPT model analyzes the full code to find additional issues.
+3. Sends code to GPT-4o for intelligent review and recommendations.
-3. Issue enhancement: Each detected issue is explained in detail with recommendations for fixes
+4. Issue enhancement: Each detected issue is explained in detail with recommendations for fixes.
-4. Results formatting: Issues are organized by severity and presented with code snippets
+5. Results formatting: Issues are organized by severity and presented with code snippets.

 ## Output Format